This a simple bot that posts new diary entries from your Letterboxd friends to your preferred Discord channel.

 docker compose up -d # start Postgres

-yarn db:migrate # apply migrations
+pnpm db:migrate # apply migrations

-yarn dev # run the bot
+pnpm dev # run the bot

 The bot is a long-running worker (Discord gateway + a 1-minute cron loop).
 It needs an always-on host plus a Postgres database.
 A Dockerfile is included so you can deploy to any container platform.